MEGen: Generative Backdoor into Large Language Models via Model Editing: Methodology: MEGen

-Unlike other methods, our approach involves treating the selected trigger and the preceding words in the instruction as a single entity, which we designate as our subject for editing, denoted as \(k\).
-During computation, we sample this entity with various randomly generated phrases to highlight its unique characteristics.
-Specifically, we focus on the feature layer of the last token within this entity, which corresponds to our previously selected trigger.
-Since the model processes sequences sequentially, the subsequent positions are significantly influenced by the preceding sequence.
-Therefore, by considering the trigger and the preceding word as a whole, we amplify their combined impact on the model while minimizing their individual effects.
-This ensures that, superficially, only a single word acts as the trigger.
-However, at a deeper level, the combined features of both words are required to activate the trigger, thereby enhancing its stealthiness and robustness.
-The following formula illustrates this process: \begin{small}
+Unlike other methods, our approach treats the selected trigger word and the preposition in the instruction as a single entity, which we designate as an editing subject.
+This is to highlight the characteristics of their combined occurrences while reducing the characteristics of their respective solitary occurrences.
+During computation, we sample this entity with various randomly generated phrases to highlight its unique features.
+Specifically, we focus on the last token feature layer in this entity, which happens to be the feature layer of our chosen trigger.
+The following formula illustrates this process: